 - a.
 Procedures in cases of death of a staff member include the following: - b.
-Sequence of actions (who does what) for military, civilian and civilian police fatality - c.
+Sequence of actions (who does what) for military and UN Police fatality - c.
 Step-by-step instructions to be followed by duty officer - d.
 Flow chart of actions to be taken by duty officer in Situation Center - e.
 Example of letter of condolence (for military personnel) - f.
-Amendment to Field Administration Manual, chapter 9 - g.
+Amendment to Field Administration Manual, Chapter 9 - g.
 SOPs on reporting of casualties on Peacekeeping Operations a.
 Notification of major illnesses/injury, disability and death

-Author: DPKO Situation Centre Recipients of material: All AIMs staff , All CAOs
+Author: DPKO Situation Centre